Positive Reinforcement vs Positive Punishment – Which Is Effective?

 3. Social Reinforcement

-This includes expressing approval for a certain kind of behavior, and it can come from any authority figure in the child’s life, be it parents, teachers, or even friends.
+This includes expressing approval for a certain kind of behaviour, and it can come from any authority figure in the child’s life, be it parents, teachers, or even friends.

 4. Token Reinforcements

-Parents can start a token system, wherein the child receives a token for each time that he displays a behavior that is appreciated.
+Parents can start a token system, wherein the child receives a token for each time that he displays a behaviour that is appreciated.
 These tokens can later be redeemed for something of value.

 How Does it Work?

-Positive reinforcement for kids works in a way where they are motivated to continue a certain positive behavior due to the reinforcement provided to them.
-A behavior, which might have otherwise gone unnoticed, strikes the child as something that is appreciated, and they continue with the same behavior because there is something for him in return.
+Positive reinforcement for kids works in a way where they are motivated to continue a certain positive behaviour due to the reinforcement provided to them.
+A behaviour, which might have otherwise gone unnoticed, strikes the child as something that is appreciated, and they continue with the same behaviour because there is something for him in return.

 Examples of Positive Reinforcement